FOSSClubSIT/FOSS-Recruitment-2025/projects/vanshika/Readme.md

 # Project Title: Write your project name here

 ## Student Details
-- **Name**: Your Full Name
+- **Name**: Vanshika Atal
-- **PRN**: Your PRN
+- **PRN**: 25070126187
-- **Year**: FY/SY/TY/Final Year
+- **Year**: FY
-- **Branch**: Your Branch
+- **Branch**: AI ML

 ---

 ## Problem Statement
 Write in 2–3 lines what problem your project solves.

-Example: "Students often forget their daily timetable.
-This project shows today's timetable in one click."
+In this fast paced lifestyle people forget to keep themselves adequately hydrated, So the project I developed helps to remind users to drink water at customizable time intervals and notify the users using audible alerts, visual cues, and motivational hydration tips to encourage healthy water intake habits.
 ---

 ## Features
 List the main things your project can do.

-Example:
-- Show today's timetable
-- Remind with notifications
-- Works offline
+1) It has customizable reminder interval
+2) Audible alerts
+3) Visual reminder message as it display hydration message
+4) Randomized fun facts are shown with each reminder to keep the user engaged and motivated
+5) Continuous operation as the app runs in a loop and continuously reminds the user at set intervals until manually stopped

 ---

 ## Tech Stack
 List the tools or languages you used.

-Example: Python, HTML, CSS, JavaScript, Arduino, etc.
+Python

 ---

 ## How to Run
 Explain step by step how to run your project.

-Example:
-1. Open the folder in VS Code.
+1. Open the folder Vanshika in VS Code.
-2. Run `python main.py`
+2. Run `prog.py`
 3. The program will start in offline mode.

 ---